foglar/CobraV2/README.md

 - [x] data stops being transmitted from sender after some short period time
 - [ ] create a version which will send data via **IOT 433MHz LoRa LPWAN SX1278**
+- [ ] create a communication in both ways, `start`, `stop`, `system health check` commands
+- [ ] detection of apogeum and recovery system launch

 ### Monitor app issues

-- [ ] application crash after some period of time
+- [ ] application crash after some period of time, if don't recive any input from serial ports
 - [ ] gui is not updating until it recieves serial input
 - [ ] parser should be improved
 - [ ] sender code should be improved